andorthehood/mindrepo/projects/identity/2025-11-13-favorite-quotes.md

 ## Technology
 > "Once, men turned their thinking over to machines in the hope that this would set them free.
 But that only permitted other men with machines to enslave them."
 > — Frank Herbert, Dune (1965)

+> "Because we do not understand the brain very well we are constantly tempted to use the latest technology as a model for trying to understand it.
+In my childhood we were always assured that the brain was a telephone switchboard. ('What else could it be?')
+I was amused to see that Sherrington, the great British neuroscientist, thought that the brain worked like a telegraph system.
+Freud often compared the brain to hydraulic and electro-magnetic systems.
+Leibniz compared it to a mill, and I am told some of the ancient Greeks thought the brain functions like a catapult.
+At present, obviously, the metaphor is the digital computer."
+> — John R. Searle, Minds, Brains and Science, p.
+44